CharReek/Project-5/README.md

 ## Deployment and Cloning
 Following the below steps will show you how to deploy your project clone it and fork it.
 Deploying it at the begining will ensure the deployment is working early on and will rule out any issues with your code causing disruption to the initil deploy.
 This will then be avaliable to test on through out your project and help identify any issues yu may be having on your deployed site.

-1. Ensure all requirements are in the requirements foler by typing "pip3 freeze --local > requirements.txt" in the terminal
+1. Ensure all requirements are in the requirements folder by typing "pip3 freeze --local > requirements.txt" in the terminal
 2. once this has been done git add, commit and push any changes made.
 ### Heroku
 3. Load up heroku.com and log in.
 If you do not already have an account you will need to create one.